-

 The truth

-Hepatitis B is not a genetically transmitted disease, it can only be transmitted from blood to blood contact, unprotected sexual contact, and mother to child during childbirth.
+Hepatitis B is not a genetically transmitted disease.
+It is a blood-borne virus which means it can only be transmitted through blood-to-blood contact, unprotected sexual contact, and mother to child during childbirth.

 The myth